apaszke/termtile/README.md

 * `cen` - center the window
 * `max` - maximize the window

-You can always change them on your own.
+You can always customize them on your own.
 They always look like this:

 ```bash
 alias ll='osascript ~/.termtile/tile.scpt left'